ParrotStone/Flask-Blog/README.md

 # Flask-Blog
-Dead simple blog built with the Flask web framework
+Simple blog built with the Flask web framework
-It uses the SQLAlchemy ORM and other Flask extensions.
+It uses the SQLAlchemy ORM and other Flask extensions to handle the logging, session management, image-resizing, etc.
-It has full user authorization system and additional features are added continuously.
+It has full user authorization system and additional features are being added continuously.